hpc-unibe-ch/hpc-unibe-ch.github.io/docs/file-system/quota.md

 Filesystem Fileset    type             KB      quota      limit   in_doubt    grace |    files   quota    limit in_doubt    grace  Remarks rs_gpfs    svc_homefs USR       444181792 1073741824 1073741824    6072144     none |   815985 1000000  1000000     2462     none
 ```

-!!! types attention "migration change"
-    If your HOME is not yet migrated, you can check your quota on the old file system using: `$mmlsquota  gpfs`.
-The quota limits for the institute directories can be gathered using: `mmlsquota -g id --block-size T`, for the institute `id`.

 The `--block-size` option specify the unit {K , M, G, T} in which the numbers of blocks are displayed: